 We all know the Glasgow weather isn’t great at the best of times but that’s not going to stop us from leaving the house.
 We may be made of strong stuff round here but we ideally don’t want the weather to cause a literal dampener on our alfresco dining experiences, and luckily there are some bars and restaurants in the city are here to save the day.
 With some strong weather brewing (if it hasn’t already arrived), check out our pick of the best covered outdoor terraces to enjoy.

 9. Putt away at Fore Play Crazy Golf

 Putt your way through Fore Play Crazy Golf‘s Glasgow-inspired industrial courses such as the tricky Clyde Ship Tunnel, as well as giant nine-foot cone hole hazards, so you can expect guaranteed fun on the green.
 Choose from their multiple golf packages, and enjoy cocktails as you compete with your mates for the crazy golf crown (which doesn’t exist, but a little competition never hurt nobody!).
 Book a session here.

 10. Have a ping pong party at Hillhead Bookclub

 Hillhead Bookclub has long attracted in-the-know Glaswegians when the sun decides to hide away for a while, and is tucked away up in Hillhead where you can truly escape the dreadful weather.
 Walk in and be greeted with a welcoming bar surrounded by comfy, socially-laid out seats – where you can kick back and relax, before heading to your ping pong table and play til your heart’s content.
 You can also enjoy a spot of brunch, or for something lighter a cup of soup and toastie, in between games to fuel your competitive streak, in case you needed more encouragement.
+They also host a monthly Ladyballs Bingo night where weegies can enjoy drag and a game of bingo.
 Find out more.